 It's a rigged system.

-Our our presidential election came down to one state where the brother of the man running for president was the governor of the state.
+Our presidential election came down to one state where the brother of the man running for president was the governor of the state.

 Is this the last battleground, sir?

-I'm not a party to that to that case, or the Martin County case, but but uh more than enough votes were potentially uh taken away from Democrats because they were not uh given the same access uh that Republicans were.
+But more than enough votes were potentially taken away from Democrats because they were not given the same access that Republicans were.

-And apparently the Democratic Party chair was denied the opportunity to even look at the list of applications.
+And apparently the Democratic Party chair was denied the opportunity to even look at the list of applications, whereas the Republican Party workers were allowed to roam around unsupervised inside the office and bring their computers in and fix all of the ballot applications for one side,

-Whereas the Republican Party workers were allowed to roam around unsupervised uh inside the office and bring their computers in and uh and fix uh all of the ballot applications for one side, even as the Democrats were denied an opportunity to come in, denied an a chance to even look at the applications, and those applications were thrown out.
+even as the Democrats were denied an opportunity to come in, denied a chance to even look at the applications, and those applications were thrown out.

 That doesn't seem fair to me.

-And uh apparently in Martin County, they were able to go in and take all the applications home with them.
+And apparently in Martin County, they were able to go in and take all the applications home with them.

-I do not have any personal or firsthand knowledge of those events, but whenever there are problems of that kind uh alleged, they are deserving of attention.
+But whenever there are problems of that kind alleged, they are deserving of attention.

-Will you meet with Jesse Jackson or I talk with him I I talk with him regularly, of course.
+Will you meet with Jesse Jackson or something?

-And uh I I work uh I have worked with him closely.
+And I have worked with him closely.

 I remember very well back in 2000, there were those who argued that people's votes should be discounted over technicalities.